31ingrid/SNPpruner/README.md

 SNPpruner(R2_threshold)

-Where R2_threshold is the R2 value above which you want to filter out SNPs.
+Note: R2_threshold is the R2 value {0<R2_threshold<1} above which you want to filter out SNPs.

-The function will save several files to your working directory:
+Output Files: The function will save several files to your working directory:

 LinkedSNPS.txt - this is a list of all clusters of linked SNPs at the specified threshold.
 You can also read the list in R using this command: